SAP/openui5-docs/docs/Number_Format_91f2f28.md

 All parameters have their default value defined in the current locale.
 Therefore, if no parameter is given when instantiating the formatter instance, it fetches the parameters from the current locale.
 The samples here assume that the current locale is `en-US`.

 All parameters can be overwritten by giving a format option object in the `getter` of the formatter.
-There are a bunch of parameters defined for the four types of formatters.
-Most of them are shared among the types and the rest are specifically defined for a certain kind of formatter.
+There are a bunch of parameter defined for the four types of formatters.
+Most of them are shared among the types, and the rest are specifically defined for a certain kind of formatter.

 ***